zehreken/simple-blog-generator/posts/2020-08-11-learning-rust.md

 * The iterator returned by iter_mut will yield &mut T, by convention.

 ### Conditional Compilation for Debug and Release Builds
-Here is the way to conditionally compile Rust code for Debug and Release builds
+Here is a way to conditionally compile Rust code for Debug and Release builds
 ```
 #[cfg(debug_assertions)]
 fn example() {